-Ferry services (operated by NY Waterway) run daily from early May through early October, from the Battery Maritime Building (at 10 South Street, in downtown Manhattan), with extra service on weekends.
+Ferry services (operated by NY Waterway) run daily from early May through early October and depart from the Battery Maritime Building (at 10 South Street, in downtown Manhattan), with extra service on weekends.
 There is also weekend-only service from Brooklyn in Brooklyn Bridge Park (at Pier 6).

 Extending ferry access into Western Queens, the line also includes stops at neighboring arts and microbrewery haven Long Island City, as well as Roosevelt Island, which comes wedged between Queens and Manhattan in the East River.
 On the Manhattan side of the same ferry route, hop on or off at two locales: East 34th Street in Midtown or Wall Street in Downtown.

 Scheduled ferry service is now available daily, year-round, with fares of just $2.75 each way.

 Once a blue-collar Jersey city, with industry, cargo shipping, and transportation defining its waterfront, Hoboken has since transformed into an upscale residential area, dotted with luxury condominiums, bars, boutiques, and cafes.
-The old charming neighborhoods, with their brownstone residences, are a pleasure to walk through — teeming with vibrant street life and admirable Beaux Arts, Victorian, and Gothic architecture.
+The old charming neighborhoods, with their brownstone residences, are a pleasure to walk through and teeming with vibrant street life and admirable Beaux Arts, Victorian, and Gothic architecture.

 Operated by NY Waterway, daily ferry service runs between Midtown Manhattan (at West 39th Street) and 14th Street in Hoboken; fares are $9 one-way, with reduced (or free) rates for kids and seniors.
-There are additional weekday ferry services to Hoboken, too, running between Wall Street, Pier 11, and the World Financial Center in Downtown Manhattan and the Hoboken/NJ Transit Terminal; adult fares run $6 to $7 each way on that route.Continue to 5 of 6 below.
+There are additional weekday ferry services to Hoboken, too, running between Wall Street, Pier 11, and the World Financial Center in Downtown Manhattan and the Hoboken-NJ Transit Terminal; adult fares run $6 to $7 each way on that route.

-With all of the buzz about new and exciting ferry routes in the city, we can't forget about the good ol' Staten Island Ferry.
+With all of the buzz about new and exciting ferry routes in the city, you can't forget about the good old Staten Island Ferry.
 Still the greatest free ride in New York City, this short but epic ferry trip across New York Harbor, connecting Lower Manhattan (from the Whitehall Ferry Terminal at 4 South Street) to the St. George neighborhood in Staten Island, is your quickest and cheapest way to see the Statue of Liberty from the water.

-Sandy Hook Beach, NJ
+Sandy Hook Beach, New Jersey